jaxio/jaxio.github.com/documentation/celerio/templates.md

 ----------------
 Before starting, update your Celerio configuration in order to specify your templates folder location.

-In `celerio-templates-packs.xml` declare your Celerio template source folder using the template pack element.
+In `src/main/config/celerio-maven-plugin/celerio-templates-packs.xml` declare your Celerio template source folder using the template pack element.
 For example:

 {% highlight xml %}
 <packs>